A little knowledge is a dangerous thing

 As a result of our collective experience we have an ability to assess complex cases quickly and then ask for information pertinent to the merits of the case, thus minimising the time a solicitor spends processing the application.

-If you have a client who is thinking about taking out litigation insurance, do call me 01483 514815 to discuss the case what we can offer.
-Alternatively email firstname.lastname@example.org
+If you have a client who is thinking about taking out litigation insurance, do call on 01483 577877 or send an email to firstname.lastname@example.org